gregswindle/tissue/README.md

 ---

-Contributions in the form of GitHub pull requests are welcome.
 Before embarking on a significant change, please adhere to the following guidelines:

 1.  **[Create an issue][issues-url]**&mdash;e.g., a [defect ("bug") report][issues-new-defect-url] or a [feature request][issues-new-feat-url]&mdash;to propose changes.